micmejia/bible-dump/NKJV/1 Samuel/1 Sam 1.md

 ###### 1
-Now there was a certain man of Ramathaim Zophim, of the mountains of Ephraim, and his name _was_ Elkanah the son of Jeroham, the son of [^a]Elihu, the son of [^b]Tohu, the son of Zuph, an Ephraimite.
+Now there was a certain man of Ramathaim Zophim, of the mountains of Ephraim, and his name _was_ Elkanah the son of Jeroham, the son of Elihu, the son of Tohu, the son of Zuph, an Ephraimite.

 ###### 2
 And he had two wives: the name of one _was_ Hannah, and the name of the other Peninnah.
 Peninnah had children, but Hannah had no children.